antsmartian/lets-build-express/chap04/CHAP04.md

 };
 ```

-it just calls the `next` middleware and change our `lazyrouter` to be like this:
+the returned function `expressInit` just calls the `next` middleware.
+Now change our `lazyrouter` to be like this:

 ```JavaScript
 var middleware = require('./middleware/init');